 Sony Creates Another Way to Make Money

-You can change your PSN name once for free, but after that, all subsequent name changes will cost you cold, hard cash.
+You can change your PSN name once for free, but after that, all subsequent name changes will cost you money.
 PlayStation Plus subscribers will pay $4.99, while everyone else will pay $9.99.
-So it would be a good idea to get this right the first time.
+So it would be a good idea to get your PSN name change right the first time.

 This is long overdue, as Xbox owners have been able to change their gamertags for a while now.
-Still, it gives PlayStation 4 owners who chose terrible PSN names when they were young a chance to start over.
-And then they can enjoy the best PS4 exclusives.
+Still, it gives all of you PS4 owners who chose terrible PSN names when you were young a chance to start over.
+And you can then enjoy the best PS4 exclusives .